Visa Information

 4

-Fill in application form with travel details
+Fill in the application form with your personal details, travel dates, and accommodation information

 5

-Upload passport photo (45x35mm, JPEG, max 500KB)
+Upload a recent passport-sized photo (45x35mm, colored, white background, JPEG format, max 500KB)

 6

-Upload passport bio page (colored scan)
+Upload a clear colored scan of your passport bio page

 7